When, Not If: Preparing Your NZ Business for a Cyber Attack

 • Build Muscle Memory: Your team learns to react instinctively rather than panicking.

 • Test Communication: Who calls the CEO at 2:00 AM?
-Who talks to the bank?
+Who talks to the bank, customers/clients, regulators, the media etc?
+What do they say and when?

 3. Financial Shield: Cyber Insurance

-Cyber insurance is rapidly becoming a non-negotiable for Kiwi businesses.
-It provides financial protection against the costs of a breach, which can easily spiral into the hundreds of thousands.
+Cyber insurance is rapidly becoming a non-negotiable for Kiwi businesses although can be difficult to obtain and needs careful review to make sure of coverage (e.g.,, with overseas cloud storage and processing).
+It can provide financial protection against the costs of a breach, which can easily spiral into the hundreds of thousands.

 • Forensics & Legal: The cost of finding out what happened and your legal obligations.